Procedures of Grant Proposals

 - Budget: Personnel, equipment, and supply costs

 - Products: What will result from the proposed research?
 We expect, at minimum, a project report and a brief account for publication in Douglasia, the journal of the Society.
-The preferred result is a publication in the peer-reviewed scientific literature.

 - Curriculum vitae of all project personnel